arcus/education_modules/setting_up_git.md

 Source file changes are associated with a "branch."
 For new learners in this lesson, it's enough to know that branches exist, and this lesson uses one branch.
-By default, Git will create a branch called `master` when you create a new repository with `git init` (as explained in the next Episode).
+By default, Git will create a branch called `master` when you create a new repository with `git init` (as explained in the next lesson in this series).
 This term evokes the racist practice of human slavery and the
 [software development community](https://github.com/github/renaming)  has moved to adopt more inclusive language.